Environmental Studies Major, B.A.

 Dual Bachelor’s–Master’s Degree Program

-- Environmental and science communication is a collaboration between the environment, ecology, and energy program and the School of Media and Journalism;
+- Environmental and science communication is a collaboration between the environment, ecology and energy program (E3P) and the School of Journalism and Media;

-- Environmental informatics is a collaboration between the environment, ecology, and energy program and the School of Information and Library Science;
+- Environmental informatics is a collaboration between E3P and the School of Information and Library Science;

-- Environmental finance and leadership is a collaboration between the environment, ecology, and energy program and the School of Government.
+- Environmental finance and leadership is a collaboration between E3P and the School of Government;

-Students may begin taking courses for the graduate degree while in the undergraduate program, and a limited number of credit hours of approved graduate coursework may be transferred into the graduate degree program in mass communication (up to nine hours), information sciences (up to 12 hours) and public administration (up to 13 hours).
-Courses taken as an undergraduate for graduate credit may not be counted as part of the undergraduate degree if the intent is to transfer them to the graduate program.
+Students in the last three programs may begin taking courses for the graduate degree while in the undergraduate program.
+In some programs, up to 12 hours of undergraduate credits can also be counted in the graduate degree.
 Early advising is essential to success in navigating these dual-degree programs.
 Advisors are available in both units to help students prepare and select courses appropriately to get the most from their education.

 Applying for one of the dual-degree programs is a two-step process.
-It is highly recommend that interested first- and second-year students speak to an advisor early in their college program.
-Students must submit a conditional application to the program no later than their junior year to ensure that they will receive preference in registering for courses.
+It is highly recommended that interested first- and second-year students speak to an advisor early in their college program.
+Students must submit a conditional application to most programs no later than their junior year to ensure that they will receive preference in registering for courses.
 Students must formally apply to the program through The Graduate School in their senior year.
-The GRE is not required for applications from current UNC–Chapel Hill students for the dual degree in environmental science and communication; for other dual degrees students should check with their advisors about GRE requirements.
-For complete information on the application process and curriculum requirements, please go to the specific Web site listed above for the dual-degree program of interest.
+The GRE is not required for applications from current UNC–Chapel Hill students for the dual degrees in environmental science and communication, nor for the dual degrees in environmental geography; for other dual degrees students should check with their advisors about GRE requirements.
+For complete information on the application process and curriculum requirements, please go to the specific website listed above for the dual-degree program of interest.

 Special Opportunities in Environmental Science and Studies